 Bullet for the General (1967)

-a.k.a El Chuncho, quien sabe?
+a.k.a. - El Chuncho, quien sabe?

 The Film

 The Spaghetti West was a lonely place, where sharpshooting anti-heroes with one word names roamed – coming from nowhere, disappearing to nowhere.
-One might be forgiven for thinking that every Spaghetti Western featured at least one character like this.
-However, there were some very different films shot during the Spaghetti boom, and Bullet for the General is one of them.
+One might be forgiven for thinking that every Spaghetti Western featured at least one character like this, however, there were some very different films shot during the Spaghetti boom featuring radical politics and action on a much larger scale.

-Bullet for the General is a solid production.
-From a very slow and paced opening – the siege of the train is very detailed and lasts a clean 16 minutes – the film speeds up with a near-montage of the bandit attacks on Mexican army locations, then slows down again when the bandits arrive in San Miguel.
-However, at no point does the film seem overly rushed or slow.
-The script is clever; watching the opening sequence on the train, the character of the army lieutenant is built up strongly and we expect him to be a major player in the film, but he does not last long, and the viewer's focus and sympathies are shifted from the army to the bandits.
-In the train sequence we also realise that something is odd about Bill Tate's motives – but these are not explained for a long time, although in the end all becomes clear.
-The only sequence that could use further elaboration comes late in the film when the bandits come under attack, although we assume that the attack comes from a rival band of bandits, it is never made clear.
-Without giving anything away, the conclusion of the film is very effective and powerful, while seeming quite anti-climactic.
+The script is clever; watching the opening sequence on the train, the character of the army lieutenant is built up strongly and we expect him to be a major player in the film, but he does not last long and the viewer's focus and sympathies are shifted from the army to the bandits.
+In the train sequence we also realise that something is odd about Bill Tate's motives – but these are not explained until the end, giving the whole film a layer of uncertainty, leading to a particularly effective climax and ending.
+The only sequence that could use further elaboration comes late in the film when the bandits come under attack, although we assume that the attack comes from a rival band of bandits it is never made clear and the scene does seem like a gratuitous excuse for a gunfight.

-In brief:
+In Brief

+Who is it for?
 A must see film for any (Spaghetti) Western fans, also a very good film in general, and worth watching.

 The DVD

-Visuals Original Aspect Ratio - 2.35:1 anamorphic wide-screen.
+Visuals Original Aspect Ratio - 2.35:1.
+Anamorphically Enhanced.
 Colour.

 (Note: Some background dialogue is in Spanish, unsubtitled)